 CSUN: Finished with a 9-8-1 overall record and 3-3-1 mark in Big West play.

-UIC: Won its third straight conference tournament championship in the Horizon League and advanced to the NCAA Tournament before falling to Michigan State, 2-0, in the first round.
+UIC: Won its third-consecutive conference tournament championship in the Horizon League and advanced to the NCAA Tournament before falling to Michigan State, 2-0, in the first round.
 Posted a 12-6-2 overall record.

 Dayton: Finished the year with a 9-6-4 overall record.